My Approach to Helping

-If you're reading this, you've already taken the most difficult and important step toward feeling better -- reaching out for help.
+If you’re reading this, you’ve already taken the most difficult and important step toward feeling better -- reaching out for help.
 I specialize in helping clients who are experiencing distress stemming from anxiety, depression, trauma, or relationship issues.
-Many of my clients complain they're feeling "stuck" and can't find a way to move forward.
-For some, this feeling has been something they've dealt with for many years.
-Others feel this way after a traumatic event or difficult transition.
+Many of my clients complain they\'re feeling "stuck" and can't find a way to move forward.
+For some, this feeling has been something they’ve dealt with for many years.
+Others feel this way after a traumatic event or a difficult transition.
 No matter what is motivating you to seek therapy, it's important to find the right support and the right therapist to help you get your life back on track.

 Although I tailor my approach to each client, I typically use a person-centered, psychodynamic approach when working with individuals.
-This approach encourages personal insight and allows you to identify destructive patterns that may be holding you back and making you feel stuck.
-Cognitive Behavioral techniques help my clients make long-term behavior change, which can help keep you on track long after therapy has ended.
+This approach encourages personal insight and allows you to identify destructive patterns that may be holding you back and making you feel "stuck.”
+Cognitive Behavioral techniques help my clients make a long-term behavior change, which can help keep you on track long after therapy has ended.

 With couples, I usually use emotionally-focused therapy techniques, which provide for greater emotional intimacy between partners.
 I also identify communication breakdowns between partners and provide a framework for increasing communication and healthy conflict resolution.

-When I work with families, I often use a systems approach and help each family member identify his/her role in the family dysfunction.
+When I work with families, I often use a systems approach and help each family member identify his/her role in family dysfunction.
 By working together, we can create a healthy, happy family life in which all members can thrive.

 More Info About My Practice

 I have extensive experience in mediation, parent coordination, and have worked with families experiencing domestic violence.
 Therefore, I bring conflict-resolution skills into my therapy practice and help couples and families who are living in high-conflict homes.
-I also specialize in helping divorcing couples and families in the midst of divorce.
+I also specialize in helping to divorce couples and families in the midst of divorce.

 Before I became a therapist, I was a television news reporter in a high-stress environment, and I also bring that experience to my practice.
 Therefore, I also see clients who are in high-stress/high-profile job environments.